The following is a list of requirements that are considered as prerequisites for admission to the M.S. program:

 You must indicate all the colleges and graduate schools you have attended.
 Unofficial transcripts must be uploaded directly to the admissions application per these instructions.
 Official transcripts are required for those students admitted to the program.
 Do not fax or mail hard copies of your transcripts to the department.

-- International students must send official TOEFL, MELAB or IELTS scores.
+International students must send official TOEFL or IELTS scores.
 For more information on minimum test score requirements, visit the Graduate School’s information page.
 Please note that official scores will appear in your application AFTER you submit the application and pay the fee.

-- The department requires a speaking and writing score of 23 or higher on the TOEFL or 7 or higher on the IELTS to qualify for teaching assistantships.
+The department requires a speaking score of 23 or higher on the TOEFL or 7 or higher on the IELTS to qualify for teaching assistantships.

 This should include: